 To start capturing and viewing bus activity, select File in the main menu then New, Capture, and State or click the state display icon.
 A blank state display appears.
-To start capturing activity, click the GO icon A control bar indicates the buffer and trigger status and the samples before and after the trigger.
+To start capturing activity, click the GO icon .
+A control bar indicates the buffer and trigger status and the samples before and after the trigger.
+Captured data fills the screen when the trace buffer fills or the STOP icon is clicked.